kjaisingh/ML-for-High-Schoolers/README.md

-# A High School Student's Guide to learning Machine Learning and Artificial Intelligence
+# A guide for High School students to learning Machine Learning and Artificial Intelligence
 Being a high schooler myself and having studied Machine Learning and Artificial Intelligence for a year now, I believe that there fails to exist a learning path in this field **for High School students**.
 However, it can be used by any beginner entering the field.
 This is my best attempt to create one.